-Returns: Enabled if the device can connect to an adhoc wireless network or be an adhoc network provider.
-Disabled if the device cannot connect or be a provider.

-int Action.SetAdHoc(string enforcement)
+Returns: Enabled if the device can connect to an adhoc wireless network or be an adhoc int Action.SetAdHoc(string enforcement)

 Description: Sets the enforcement for adhoc wireless networks.

 Parameters: enforcement - One of the enforcement types listed in Data Types.